Daily Bible Reading “Nathan Tells David a Story” (2 Samuel 12:1-6)

 Things to think about:

-• What did David do once he found out his son died?
+• What did David do with the treasures he gathered?

 Prayer of the Day: